cyrus-/typy/README.md

 ![tydy: simply typed functional programming inside Python](https://github.com/cyrus-/tydy/raw/master/tydy-logo-goudy.png)

 ---
-Typed functional programming is a programming paradigm rooted in the mathematical and logical tradition.
-Expressions are built up from simple, universal primitives like tuples, finite variants and functions, and abstraction is mediated by types.
+Typed functional programming is a programming paradigm rooted in mathematical practice.
+The primitive data structures are simple and universal -- tuples, finite variants and functions -- and types mediate abstraction.

-I think that typed functional programming is ready to play a major role in the future of computing.
-Unfortunately, popular programming languages like Python don't yet have great support for typed functional programming.
-Conversely, typed functional programming languages like OCaml and Haskell don't yet have nearly as much library support or social inertia.
-Consider these totally-not-made-up quotes:
+Many of us in the language design community are convinced that typed FP is conceptually ready for mainstream adoption.
+Unfortunately, mainstream programming languages like Python have been slow to natively support the paradigm.
+Languages like OCaml and Haskell do support typed FP quite well, but they remain far behind in terms of library support and social inertia.
+These are significant factors.
+Consider the following totally-not-made-up quotes:

-   > "You'll never get me to give up my obscure Python statistics packages!"
+   > "You'll never get me to give up or rewrite my obscure Python statistics packages!"

    > "Mathematical elegance is nice and all, but my 3D-printed toaster only has Python bindings."

-   > "The rest of my research group uses Python, and we need to be able to interface with each other's code!"
+   > "The rest of my research group uses Python, and we need to be able to call into each other's code!"

-`tydy` (pronounced "tidy", but easier to search for) aims to address this problem by embedding a typed functional programming language cleanly into Python, as a library.
-You can install `tydy` by running `pip install tydy`.
+`tydy` (pronounced "tidy", but "tydy" is easier to search for) aims to address these sorts of concerns head on by embedding a typed functional programming language cleanly into Python, as a library.
+You can install `tydy` by running `pip install tydy` today.

 Hello, World!
 -------------